datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter2.md

 In the previous exercise you generated two sampling distributions.
 Which of the following were NOT features of the distributions you plotted?

 `@hint`
+The law of large numbers might help you think about this one!

 `@possible_answers`
 - The smaller sample size had a wider spread than the larger sample size.
-- [The center of the two distributions was approximately the same.]
+- The center of the two distributions was approximately the same.
-- The larger sample size had more variability in its sampling distribution
+- [The larger sample size had more variability in its sampling distribution]

 `@feedback`
 - Try again!
+- Try again!
 - Great job!
-- Try again!

 ---